 The Pinguino 145 is a stitch-and-glue plywood sea kayak that comes as a kit from Pygmy Boats in Port Townsend, Washington.
+[The company closed in 2020. —Ed.]
 An alternate version, the 145 4PD (it has a four-panel deck), has a lower deck than the 145, on an identical multichined hull.
 With a beam of 25.5˝, the Pinguino isn’t as svelte as most of Pygmy’s other single kayaks, but its ample midsection offers good cargo capacity for a 14´6˝ kayak and very comfortable stability.
 Epoxy and 6-oz fiberglass give the 4mm, three-ply marine mahogany plywood strength and durability while keeping the weight down to an easily shouldered 36 lbs.

 The 145 I paddled had an optional large cockpit opening that makes it very easy to get in and out.
 If having your legs tucked under a kayak deck makes you anxious, the 19˝ x 36˝ opening should put you at ease.
 I had plenty of room to pull my knees up for working out the kinks out and lounging about while afloat.
 The aft deck and the backrest on the 145 came to about mid-back on me.
 That limited layback for rolling but didn’t interfere with torso rotation while I was paddling.
 The 145 4PD has Pygmy’s standard 17˝ x 33˝ cockpit opening with flanges to accept adjustable and easily modified foam thigh braces.
 The fit of the 145 4PD was ideal for rolling and advanced boat control.